|

 man who did the job (read: the film) is Judd Apatow, and his film is a

-deferential document of the time and culture in question, getting
+deferential document of the time and culture in question, incorporating authentic people and, not least, authentic hardships into a

-plot which in other hands easily could have developed into your
+plot that in other hands easily could have developed into your

-addition to the well-dosed and rather tasty comedy and some fine layered characterizations, is that it pins down the indistinct male role
+apart, in addition to the well-dosaged, rather tasty comedy and some fine, layered characterizations, is that it pins down the indistinct male role

 of today.
 This role is confusing for many young men, and it leads to

-situations similar to those Apatow captures with Knocked Off: guys
+situations similar to those Apatow captures with Knocked Up: guys

 sharing flats with their pals into their late 20s, living rather